leo411/leo411/README.md

 ### Hi there 👋
 ---

-My name is Léopoldine I'm a French software developer with **5 years of coding experience**.:sunglasses:
+My name is Léopoldine I'm a French software developer with **5 years of coding experience**. 👩🏼‍💻

 What matters most to me is knowing my work hours have real impact and purpose. 🌱